JereKuusela/valheim-upgrade_world/publish/README.md

 - `distance=min-max`: Short-hand for setting both distances.
 - `force`: Disables player base detection (same as `safeZones=0`).
 - `level=min-max`: Filters objects by their creature level.
 Only applies to `objects_*` commands.
+- `log`: Object commands print to the log file instead of the console.
 - `max=distance` or `maxDistance=distance`: Maximum distance from the center.
 Meters for `pos` and adjacent zones for `zone`.
 - `min=distance` or `minDistance=distance`: Minimum distance from the center.
 Meters for `pos` and adjacent zones for `zone`.
 - `noEdges`: Only include zones that have included biomes in all of its corners.
 Without the flag, it's enough if just one of the corners is in the included biomes.